HristoKolev/webpack-workshop/README.md

       extensions: ['.js', '.ts', '.jsx', '.tsx'],
     ```

-- Delete `main.ts` from the `src` directory

 - Add the `#root` div element to the `body` tag in `src/index.html`

 ```html
 <div id="root"></div>
 ```

-- Copy the contents of the `extra/09-react` directory to the root directory of this workshop.

 - Run the `build` npm script and examine the output in the `dist` directory.